 Bill Hartzer / SEO & Digital Marketing Consultant

-SEO, for me, in 2018, is still on-page (and on-site) and off-page optimization.
+SEO is still on-page (and on-site) and off-page optimization.
 With so many changes and additions to website code in the past few years, on-page SEO and technical optimization have become more of a priority.